Surface: world tracking

-In Onirix, Surface scenes allow the user to position an element on a horizontal area in front of him, and thus visualize the augmented reality content without the need for a specific marker such as a reference image.
+In Onirix, Surface scenes allow the user to position an element on a horizontal area in front of him, and thus visualize the augmented reality content without the need for a specific marker such as an image.

-There are two ways of displaying scenes of this type: content anchored to the surface itself, or floating content that is fixed using the phone's gyroscope.
+There are two ways of displaying scenes of this type: content anchored to the surface the so called World tracking, or floating content (rotation tracking) that is fixed using the phone's gyroscope.
 Anchored content allows us to visualize a scene as if it were fixed to our environment: a table, a wall, the floor.
 While floating content allows us to place elements around the user.
 Here we will see the differences and how we can use each of these modes in Onirix.

 Surface Tracking allows to detect horizontal and vertical planes in your environment, and place any type of content on them, which remains fixed throughout the augmented reality experience.

 This section is something that we are updating every now and then at Onirix since it is one of our main challenges as a platform: to generate a compatible solution for all types of mobile devices capable of anchoring the content to any surface.